 |Canyons of the Ancients National Monument (BLM)

-There are many wooded, steep sided canyons containing numerous ancient Anasazi ruins in the plateau land near Mesa Verde National Park, and a large area of them have been incorporated into a new national monument (established 2000), which occupies generally inaccessible BLM land in the southwest corner of Colorado, west of US 666 and adjoining the border with Utah.
-The area extends from Squaw Canyon in the north, across various tributaries of Yellow Jacket Canyon to the northern branches of McElmo Canyon.
+There are many wooded, steep sided canyons containing numerous ancient Anasazi ruins in the plateau land near Mesa Verde National Park, and a large area of them have been incorporated into a relatively new national monument (established 2000), which occupies generally inaccessible BLM land in the southwest corner of Colorado, west of US 491 and adjoining the border with Utah.
+The area extends from Squaw Canyon in the north, across various tributaries of Hovenweep Canyon and Yellow Jacket Canyon to the northern branches of McElmo Creek.

 |Chimney Rock National Monument (USFS)